What is an invasive species?

 Learn how to get involved

-No matter your time commitment or education level, there’s a way that you can help the Lake Wentworth Watershed Association combated invasive species.
+No matter your time commitment or education level, there’s a way that you can help the Wentworth Watershed Association combated invasive species.